 How Your Bones Age

 Bones have a dense outer shell that encases a sponge-like inner tissue.
 When bones weaken—due to nutrient deficiencies, atrophy from lack of use or hormonal changes that occur with age—the holes in the spongy tissue get larger and more numerous.
 Over time, this causes the bone to lose density and become more brittle.
-Once this happens, any trip, slip, or fall can cause a fracture.
+Once this happens, any trip, slip or fall can cause a fracture.

 Most of us build more bone than we lose until we’re about 30 years old, reaching our peak bone density in our twenties.
 But after age 35, bone breakdown happens more quickly than bone building, putting us at risk for osteoporosis.
 This age-related risk is more pronounced in women, who naturally do not have as much bone tissue as men.
 In addition, estrogen level drops that come with the onset of menopause can contribute to a more rapid loss of bone mass.
 One in two women will experience an osteoporosis-related fracture in their lives, compared to one in four men.
+Researchers have recently found that the combination of bone thinning and age-related depletions in skeletal muscle mass also increases the risk of fractures, especially in older men.

 Osteoporosis Risk Factors